-They do not take you seriously, but that with a smile.
+they do not take you serious, but that with a smile

-I don't know how many times I have heard: When a customer complains listen to him and be polite.
-Send him signals of confirmation (committed social workers call that "active listening") and tell your customers that you understand him and his cause.
-Very important: stay friendly.
-I have probably already said this or something similar over a hundred times in my training and in principle that is absolutely right.
+I don’t know how many times I have heard that before: When a customer complains listen to him and be polite.
+Send him signals of confirmation (committed social workers call that “active listening”) and tell your customers that you understand him and his cause.
+Most important: stay friendly.
+Probably I have already said this or something similar over a hundred times in my trainings and in principle that is absolutely right.

 But ARRRRGGGGHHHH !!!!!!!!
 Something is missing!

-Hang on, what happened then: After we travelled for two weeks on business, attending congresses, meetings, acquisition talks and workshops in the United States, Katja and I wanted to finish this trip with a few days of vacation in Hawaii.
+But one piece at a time, what has happened: After we travelled for two weeks on business, attending congresses, meetings, acquisition talks and workshops in the United States, Katja and I wanted to finish this trip with a few days of vacation in Hawaii.
 And yes, we definitely looked forward to these days.
-It should have been the absolute highlight of this trip.
-At that point we both agreed that we were really ready for a break and in desperate need for some recreation time, plus we actually had earned this holiday.
+It should have been the absolute highlight of this trip, a trip of a lifetime.
+And of course at that point we both agreed that we were really ready for a break and in desperate need for some recreation time plus: we actually had earned this holiday.

 And so it proved.
 We checked into a fantastic hotel, the Sheraton Maui.
 Maui is one of the Hawaiian Islands, many say the most beautiful one.
 And this hotel was just a dream.
 Facing the sea, wonderful beach, great pool.
 If I would show photos now, I would have to put up with the accusation of being too cheesy.

-We enjoyed our first evening, however it was followed by the first morning.
+We enjoyed our first evening, however this evening was followed by the first morning.
 And this morning should put a shadow over our relationship with this hotel.
-And so it came to breakfast ...
+And so it came to breakfast …

-I know I am a tourist in a foreign country and when that is the case, I am absolutely capable to play by their rules.
+As a German I would walk right into the restaurant and find a table (Yes I think I´m old enough to find a table of my own without harming someone or being a risk for society).
+But of course I know I am a tourist in a foreign country.
+And because that is the case, I am absolutely capable to play by their rules.
 Furthermore, I know that as a German I am nobody from whom you expect a good sense of humor.
-And I learned that our tendency to efficiency lets some customer service agents overseas break out into a cold sweat.
+And I also learned that our tendency to efficiency lets some customer service agents overseas break out into a cold sweat.

 Therefore, I tried to behave and do everything correctly.
-So I put on my most friendliest face, which I can manage before my first coffee in the morning, and joined patiently the queue at reception.
+So I put on the most friendliest face, which I can manage before having my first coffee in the morning, and joined patiently the queue at reception.

 However, when in Rome do as the Romans do.